Why your Organisation should have a Compelling Vision?

 Recently, I met a very interesting person.
-He is from the creative side of things, a theater artist to be more precise.
+He is from the creative side of things, a theatre artist to be more precise.
 But well, this is not what he does for a living.
 Along with a friend, he had recently started a business.
 As an immediate reaction (while trying to establish the link between his work and passion), I asked him how did he start this business?
 His response was refreshingly honest and simple: ‘we needed money, my friend could make websites, and I could sell’.

 Now I am a person who likes to tell business owners that organisations should have vision, mission, and values.
 Not because it makes business sense for me, though it does, but because I believe in it.
-Still I could not find anything objectionable with his approach.
-After all he was doing what he could do best to make money that he needed.
+Still, I could not find anything objectionable with his approach.
+After all, he was doing what he could do best to make money that he needed.
 Why was vision required for any of it?
 Was the importance of vision a figment of my imagination?

 Later at home, when I started thinking about it, I had to agree – this is one of the two ways in which a person starts his/ her entrepreneurial journey.
 Either you start for the money or you start because you strongly believe in something.
-When you believe in something, like I do, the management jargons of vision, mission, and values start making sense even if we don’t call it by these names.
+When you believe in something, as I do, the management jargons of vision, mission, and values start making sense even if we don’t call it by these names.
 Vision is nothing but your dream.
-Mission is nothing but what would you do or what actions you would take on a daily basis to achieve that dream.
-Values are shaped more from your personality and beliefs, and are about your code of conduct.
+The mission is nothing but what would you do or what actions you would take on a daily basis to achieve that dream.
+Values are shaped more from your personality and beliefs and are about your code of conduct.
 How would you behave while on this journey to realize your dream even if it makes the journey more difficult?
 It brings discipline to your pursuits and ensures that you retain your momentum for a long time.

 Then what about those who are in it for the money?
 Their dream is to make money and what they are doing now is the first or best way they found where they could make money.
 What is wrong with that?
 Honestly, nothing.